 Board of Directors.
-Prior to the Distribution Date, Embassy, as sole stockholder of PHC, plans to elect the following eleven individuals to constitute the entire Board of Directors of PHC (the "PHC Board"), effective as of the Distribution Date: U. Bertram Ellis, Jr., Debra J. Fields, Christopher W. Hart, C. Warren Neel, Ben C. Peternell, Michael D. Rose, Michael I. Roth, Raymond E. Schultz, Jay Stein, David C. Sullivan and Ronald Terry.
+Prior to the Distribution Date, Embassy, as sole stockholder of PHC, plans to elect the following eleven individuals to constitute the entire Board of Directors of PHC (the "PHC Board") effective as of the Distribution Date: Thomas Curley, Debbi J. Fields, Christopher W. Hart, C. Warren Neel, Ben C. Peternell, Michael D. Rose, Michael I. Roth, Raymond E. Schultz, Jay Stein, David C. Sullivan and Ronald Terry.
 Messrs.
 Rose and Terry currently serve as directors of Promus and Mr. Rose will continue to serve as a director of Harrah's Entertainment after the Distribution.
-Mr. Terry is expected to retire from the Promus Board on the Annual Meeting Date.
 Mr. Peternell is an executive officer of Promus and will continue as an executive officer of Harrah's Entertainment after the Distribution.
 See "The Distribution--Management of PHC--PHC Board."